phannhung31/appdev/README.md

 General Description of the Application

-	This application will...
+	This project helps us get knowledge about software application development
-	Always indent for paragraphs.

 Table of Contents
 1. Configuraion instructions